ryanmitchell/docs-1/content/collections/pages/core-concepts.md

 ## You bring the HTML

-Statamic doesn't start with a design or HTML you're expected to use or hack around.
+Statamic doesn't start with a design or HTML you're expected to use or hack apart.
 It doesn't include any CSS or JavaScript either.
 All of that is up to you (or a [Starter Kit](/starter-kits)) to provide.

 Every Statamic site &mdash; just like every fingerprint and person in the world &mdash; is unique.
 This is not a platform for the generic web.
 This is a tool used to build anything you can imagine.

-Because of this, most Statamic projects need to involve a developer.
-It's not very "no-code" friendly to assemble.
-But once the site is built and all the collections and blueprints configured, just about anyone can handle maintaining the site.
+Because of this, **most Statamic projects need to involve a developer** for at least _part_ of the process.
+It's not very "no-code" friendly solution to assemble.
+But once the site is built and all the collections and blueprints configured, just about **anyone can handle maintaining the site**.

 ## Keep it simple